goooseman/devsparks-blog/SPEC.md

 Classname specs:

-- .layout__container class:
+- .layout__container:
   - 600px width on desktop, aligned center
   - 100% width with 20px left/right padding on mobile
-- .tip__image should be absolute positioned on a border with left: 20% and top: 0.
+- .tip__image should be absolute positioned on a border with left: 20% and bottom: 100% to be on top of `.tip__container`.
 - .tip__container should be relative.
-- .tip__container should have 25px margin top and 5px margin bottom to fix image position overflow.
+- .tip__container should have 300px margin top to fix image position overflow and 5px margin bottom.
 - .tip__title inside section should be italic and bold.
 - .tip__container should have border of border-color
 - .tip__container should be relative
-- .tip__container should have padding 20px, margin-top 300px, margin-left and right -20px
+- .tip__container should have padding 20px, margin-left and right -20px
 - .tip__image should be absolute with bottom: 100%, left: 20%
 - .tip__image should be color inverted in dark theme
 - .tip__image should be 280px height